MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

     1. **Resource group.** Create new or select an existing resource group that you associate with the VM image.

     1. **Custom location.** Select a custom location to deploy your VM image.
-The custom location should correspond to the custom location for your Azure Local instance.
+The custom location should correspond to the custom location for your Azure Local.

     1. **Image to download.** Select a VM image from the list of images in Azure Marketplace.
-The dropdown list shows all the Azure Marketplace images that are compatible with your Azure Local instance.
+The dropdown list shows all the Azure Marketplace images that are compatible with your Azure Local.

     1. **Save image as.** Enter a name for your VM image.